-I purchased a crown/tiara craft set at an AC Moore and bought lots of extra glitter glue pens so that the kids could all make their own crowns as a part of their goodies to keep.
+I purchased a crown/tiara craft set at an AC Moore and bought lots of extra glitter glue pens.
+This way the kids could all make their own crowns as a part of their goodies to keep.

 The day of the princess party theme I was lucky to have had family and friends help with the setup.

 We setup a buffet line of food with the Castle cake at center.
 The food choice consisted of: Sloppy Joes, Hot dogs, PB&J, heart shaped cutouts, chips, pretzels, cheese pepperoni and cracker tray- veggie tray (celery, carrots, tomatoes, peppers, broccoli and dip) a huge bowl of fresh strawberries and grapes, homemade pasta salad (that was a hit!).
-Brownies cookies "Dirt" dessert in a decorated stainless bowl made to look like jewels in the dirt with shiny gummy bears instead of gummy worms), juice and soda.
+Brownies cookies “Dirt” dessert in a decorated stainless bowl made to look like jewels in the dirt.
+(We used shiny gummy bears instead of gummy worms.)
+For drinks there was juice and soda.
 It worked out very well and everyone seemed to enjoy.

-My little princess was dressed in a sleeping beauty costume and I had found knight's chest plates and shields and armor etc at the local dollar store; however my son wasn't too interested in dressing the part.
-I dressed as Belle and my daughter's godmother dressed as Cinderella for some added fun to the theme.
-(My dress was $20 at the local Salvation Army and her godmother wore a dress she'd worn to our senior prom).
+My little princess was dressed in a sleeping beauty costume.
+And I had found knight’s chest plates and shields and armor etc at the local dollar store; however my son wasn’t too interested in dressing the part.
+I dressed as Belle and my daughter’s godmother dressed as Cinderella for some added fun to the theme.
+(My dress was $20 at the local Salvation Army and her godmother wore a dress she’d worn to our senior prom).
 Another friend threw together a last minute princess costume to help us be festive.
 Most guests arrived in their own royal attire with parents in tow.
-They were greeted by family members who asked the child's name and proceeded to mark it on the bottom of their special cup.
+They were greeted by family members who asked the child’s name.
+And then proceeded to mark it on the bottom of their special cup.

-The Princess party theme was held from 3-6pm so that if anyone needed naps prior they might be able to do that and those with early bedtimes were able to get home in plenty of time.
-Once everyone appeared to be present we opened up the craft table and parents', adults and teens were on hand to assist with the crown project.
+The Princess party theme was held from 3-6pm.
+So if anyone needed naps prior they might be able to do that.
+And those with early bedtimes were able to get home in plenty of time.
+Once everyone appeared to be present we opened up the craft table.
+Parents, adults and teens were on hand to assist with the crown project.
 Of course with the number of children in attendance there was plenty of free play going on throughout the whole party.
 The buffet was available throughout also but after everyone appeared to have eaten.
 We did the kiss the frog game and chose a few winners.

 Soon after the cake was cut and people began to disperse.